VoltBit/ellida/stage1.md

         - post_test
     <img src="http://bird.org/ffiles/fuego-test-phases.png" width=500>

-- The tests are compiled, deployed and ran on the image via ssh or other channel of communicaton that was configured beforehand
+- The tests are compiled, deployed and ran on the image via ssh or other channel of communication that was configured beforehand
 - Adding a new target - physical or virtual device - is done through configuration files and a minimal setup on the device (create test directory)

 - [Docs](http://bird.org/ffiles/fuego-docs.pdf)

----

-### Framework setup

-1. Configure the desired specification - [ ] AGL | [ ] CGL
-2. Install the parts needed to integrate with Yocto:
-    - Create new layer if it does not exist
-    - Add recipes for all needed software

-3. After Yocto processes generate the target image, configure the communication medium
-    - initially communicate via ssh - image tests already do so

-### Features

-The framework abstracts away a specification through a set of tests that try to emulate as closely as possible the requirements.

-Extensibility is vital, tests must be easy to add and remove, they should be easily accessible, easy to view and understand.

-*** Building blocks ***
-1. **Yocto** - Linux image generation based on configuration files called layers and recipies
-2. **Tests** - Set of scripts and programs based on the AGL specification.

-The framework will glue together all utilities necessary for a complete evaluation of a given specification.
-For each test there is a piece of software needed, ether already implemented in Yocto or that need to be written.

-First, each test should be assigned to a testing method.
-To do this I need to understand how the software works.
-Mainly, I need to understand Image Tests (which I think I do), ptest, LTP, AutoBuild.

 ---